ADCN (Advanced Drawing Change Notice)

 like weldments, sheet metal with fasteners, riveted or bonded assemblies.
 Do

 I have never seen any PMI for inseparable assemblies like weldments, sheet metal with fasteners, riveted or bonded assemblies.
 Do they even exist?

 The Future of MBE?

 The model based enterprise with crumble on itself as the 3D CAD systems disappear.
 Nothing last forever.
 There may be a much more productive system show up.
-Why in the world would we tie our engineering documentation to a CAD system.
+Why in the world would we tie our engineering department to a CAD system.
 Don't ask the CAD vendor.
 They are not experts in how your company should be run!
-Their interest are in keeping you in the dark.
+Their interests are in keeping you in the dark.
 Sadly, most CEO do not have the experience to challenge them.
 It all has to do with knowledgable questions.

 You cannot base your engineering deliverable